 A couple of weeks ago, I attended the Sysmos Summit in Raleigh, North Carolina.
 I was the only pollster at the event, but I am glad I went because I learned two things: 1) The technology I want isn’t quite here yet.
 I attended because I am interested in using information from social media to recreate psychographic […]

 Why now?
 Scheduled for May 9, 2017, the provincial election is in sight.
 The window to understand where your organization and issues stand in the mind of the public and still offer a meaningful response is shrinking.
 Be prepared.
 Along with political parties, advocacy groups, corporations, and industry associations are already in the field to […]

-While I love the pop culture nostalgia, and cringe at the routine misogyny and racism of the post war decades, what gets me most about Madmen are the things that haven’t changed.
+While I love the pop culture nostalgia and cringe at the routine misogyny and racism of the post-war decades, what gets me most about Madmen are the things that haven’t changed.
 For those unfamiliar, the series chronicles a Manhattan Ad Agency through the rise of US consumerism in the 50s and 60s.
-The scene […]
+The scene in […]

 The Province – October 22, 2015 On the day Justin Trudeau was scheduled to hike up the leg-liquefying Grouse Grind in North Vancouver, Liberal communications director Mike Witherly was trying to calm rattled nerves.
 “It’s one of those fraught-with-peril moments — what if something goes wrong?”
 Witherly recalled.
 “We loved the idea because the Grouse […]